Football in the Comoros

 Comoros joined the Confederation of African Football in 2003 following the formation of the Comoros Football Federation, the national football association, in 1979.
 Comoros were accepted as full members of FIFA in 2005.
+Association football is the most popular sport in the Comoros.

-Domestic League
+Domestic league

 At the highest level, the country's domestic competition consists of the Comoros Premier League and the Comoros Cup.
 Coin Nord is the country's most decorated club, having won the league title on six occasions.

 League system

-National team
+National football team

 Following accession to FIFA's full member status, the Comoros national football team has competed for entry to the African Cup of Nations and World Cup since 2010; its qualifying campaigns for both competitions were unsuccessful.